Quantcast

 Empty Void Image

-The same What will always be chained to its same WHO.
-They're inseparable from each other.
-Every What has a WHO and every WHO will need to be filled by several Whats.
-This has always been and always will be the case, and it means that, for every What that you add to your own collection, you are, in essence, also adding an empty jar, an empty WHO that needs to be filled emotionally, just like all the others.
-This means that by only focusing on having nice Whats, you will have all of the logical requirements to be satisfied, but you will not feel satisfied emotionally because your valuable items won't emotionally register as being "valuable".
-You will find yourself sitting atop a pile of gold, without even knowing its worth.
+focusing on having nice Whats, you will have all of the logical requirements to be satisfied, but you will not feel satisfied emotionally because your valuable items won't emotionally register as being "valuable".
+If your cookie jar was meant for “mint cookies” this is like adding “chocolate ones” into the mix.
+They’re not “bad” Whats, but they are not meant for you, and will throw off your sense of purpose and meaning.
+If you do this, you will find yourself sitting atop a pile of gold, without even knowing its worth.
 You'll be living in a Heaven, here on Earth, without knowing that it's where your journey should end.
-And you will never end your search for more, more, more, and more, because no matter how much more trash you obtain, a pile of trash, is still, just… trash.
+And you will never end your search for more, more, more, and more, because no matter how much more trash you obtain, a pile of trash, is still… iust trash.
 And if you can't recognize its value, that's all your life will be worth to you:

 Garbage.

-Living a good life and not knowing it will make you seem ungrateful, impatient, obese, entitled, narcissistic, and so many other terrible things.
+Living a good life and not knowing it will make you seem ungrateful, impatient, entitled, narcissistic, and so many other terrible things.
 In fact, this mindset is why such traits exist.
-It's the very essence and core of what makes these types of people function like they do: The inability to recognize the positive worth of what they already have.
+It's the very essence and core of what makes these people function like they do: The inability to recognize the positive worth of what they already have.
 Again, we must keep in mind that WHOs are not measured in the same way, or with the same units, as Whats, and so in order to realize the beauty within the life that you have, you will need to be able to identify it as beautiful, in essence.
 In short, to know if you love your life and your resources, you'll need to know WHO your life and resources are.
 How can you identify an item's value, if you can't fully identify the item itself?

 Trying to fulfill yourself with different Whats, and only Whats, simply makes the emptiness infinitely smaller, and emotionally more confusing, because only a WHO can fill a WHO, in terms of emotion.